robleroni/Puerro/docs/02-DOM.md

 ## Manipulating the DOM

 Basically, the DOM in an interface for HTML (and XML) documents which represents the page.
-It is dynamic and the browsers provide an API to read and change the content, structure, and style of the document via JavaScript.
+It is dynamic, and the browsers provide an API to read and change the content, structure, and style of the document via JavaScript.
 This allows for changing parts of the website without the need of a refresh and therefore a repaint of the whole page.

 JavaScript has access to a global object.
 In a browser, `window` is the global object and represents the window/tab of the browser in which the script is running.
 One of its property is `window.document` which serves as an entry point to the parsed DOM tree.